 An appropriate Project Delivery Method is imperative to maximizing the probability of success.
 The strategy is dependent on the size and complexity of the project – one size does not fit all.
 For a simple Tenant Improvement, a modest amount of planning is required, but for a larger multi-million project, the Front-End Loading (FEL) phase involves many factors and can last months or possibly years before execution begins.

 However, in every project, large or small, the Project Owner’s requirements and goals must be clearly understood, and the Project Delivery Method must align accordingly.

 Project Delivery Methods describe how the participants are organized to interact, transforming the Owner’s Project goals and objectives into a finished Project.
 The following are the most common methods that Lexus Engineering uses, for small and medium projects.

 DB projects have a single point of accountability to the Owner for both design and construction services.
-Typically, the owner hires a Contractor (or GC), who in turn, hires the design professionals (Architect, Engineers) as required to complete the design documents.
+Typically, the owner hires a Contractor (or GC), who in turn, hires the design professionals (architects, Engineers) as required to complete the design documents.
 The GC then proceeds to construct (or the GC hires contractors to construct).
 The owner will mostly interface with the Contractor (or GC), except for some design meetings at the start of the project.
-DB is aka "The Turn-Key Approach".
+DB is aka “The Turn-Key Approach”.

-In this approach, the design team (Architect, Engineers) works directly for the owner, and produces a set of construction documents that are used as the basis of a competitive bidding process.
+In this approach, the design team (Architect, Engineers) works directly for the owner and produces a set of construction documents that are used as the basis of a competitive bidding process.

-Usually lowest price wins, which may lead to other issues, qualifications should always be part of the selection process.
+Usually, the lowest price wins, which may lead to other issues, qualifications should always be part of the selection process.